AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-semantic-layers-text-to-sql.md

 Raw text-to-SQL, meaning a large language model receiving a database schema and a question and generating SQL directly, produces accurate results on toy datasets and embarrassing results on enterprise schemas.
 Accuracy rates around 40% on real-world enterprise schemas have been reported across several industry evaluations.
 That's below the threshold where any responsible team deploys it to business users.

 The semantic layer changes this calculation.
-When the AI generates SQL against a well-maintained semantic model—where metrics like revenue and churn rate are precisely defined, dimensions are mapped, and synonyms are registered—accuracy climbs to 85–95% in multiple enterprise deployments.
+When the AI generates SQL against a well-maintained semantic model, where metrics like revenue and churn rate are precisely defined, dimensions are mapped, and synonyms are registered, accuracy climbs to 85–95% in multiple enterprise deployments.
 The difference isn't a better LLM.
 It's better context.

 This post covers how four different approaches to semantic layers enable reliable enterprise text-to-SQL: Dremio's natively integrated virtual dataset and reflections architecture, Snowflake Cortex Analyst with Semantic Views, the dbt Semantic Layer powered by MetricFlow, and how to choose between them.